BritneyLozza/ClearLinux-Secure-Workstation/README.md

 **firewall.sh** A script to install firewalld and lock it down. (firewall)

+**hostsfile-paranoid.sh** - A script that downloads a security conscious hosts file to block malware/phising and bad hosts (hostsfile)

 # Additional scripts

 Depending on your OPSec threat model, you may want to take additional measures and use some of these scripts.